timescale/tobs/cli/README.md

 # tobs - The Observability Stack for Kubernetes CLI

-This is a CLI tool for installing and managing the The Observability stack for Kubernetes.
+This is a CLI tool for installing and managing the The Observability Stack for Kubernetes.

 ## Quick Start